How to Cook Turkey in a Bag (an Oven Bag, That Is)

 After learning how to cook a turkey in a bag, a perfectly browned, juicy Thanksgiving turkey could be on your table this year—finally!

-Cooking turkey in a bag sounds strange, but its benefits are legion.
-A turkey roasting bag doesn’t just lock in juice and flavor—it contains the mess for easy clean-up.
-Or, you can use the drippings for gravy!
-Now that’s something to be thankful for.
+Cooking turkey in a bag sounds strange, but its benefits are legendary.
+A turkey roasting bag doesn’t just lock in juice and flavor—it keeps in the mess for easy cleanup.
+Or use the drippings to make gravy from scratch.
+Now that’s something to be thankful for!

 How to Cook a Turkey in an Oven Bag

 Follow this simple method for cooking a turkey in a bag for your juiciest Thanksgiving turkey ever.
 It’ll be so good, you might not even need our leftover turkey recipes.
 Remember to defrost the frozen turkey well in advance to avoid any time crunch once you’ve begun!

 - Oven bag: You can’t cook a turkey in a bag without an oven bag.
 It’s specifically designed to withstand the heat while roasting a turkey.

 - Roasting pan: You’ll want a roasting pan that’s at least 2-inches deep to prevent the bag from melting and to keep the juices from running out.

 - Kitchen shears: The easiest way to cut clean slits in the bag and then slice open the bag once the turkey is cooked is with a good pair of kitchen scissors.

 Step 1: Prep your bag